 Our interest for grape varietals has always been focused on autochthonous ones, especially Sagrantino, the exclusive grape varietal of Montefalco, for which we’re trying to deepen the many different aspects derived by its zonation.
 Studying the results we’re able to achieve in different vintages and from vineyards facing different directions.

-It’s an approach we started with our Sagrantino cru back in 2003, when we isolated a south facing vineyard as the proper one for our “Chiusa di Pannone” Montefalco Sagrantino docg.
-Soon a new cru wine will be ready, whose grapes have been selected from a vineyard facing a completely different and unusual direction, but this task is accomplished with our regular Montefalco Sagrantino docg as well, because each vintage is produced thanks to the best parcels for that specific year.
+It’s an approach we started with our Sagrantino cru back in 2003 when we isolated a south-facing vineyard as the proper one for our “Chiusa di Pannone” Montefalco Sagrantino docg, and recently for the second Sagrantino cru we make, called “Molino dell’Attone”, whose grapes come from a completely different vineyard in terms of sun exposure and soil structure.
+But this task is accomplished with our regular Montefalco Sagrantino docg as well because each vintage is produced thanks to the best parcels for that specific year.

-Other grape varietals we chose are Sangiovese and Montepulciano for reds and Grechetto for whites.
+Other grape varietals we chose are Sangiovese for reds and Grechetto for whites.

 It was one of the coolest January ever, temperatures even lower than -10°C were common.
 While the rest of the winter was rather warm and rainy, as spring was.
 Summer and first part of Autumn were balanced n terms of temperatures but dry.
 Wines were really well balanced with an elegant complexity to the nose and ageable.